 What do we do with this?
 Do we say: Well that is what Spiritual people do, the rest of us wait it out till we see signs of repentance?

 I wonder if this you first policy fosters in us a hardness that makes these acts by Jesus and Stephen seem impossible or naive?
 I don’t know, but I want to find out.

 There are some categories here to address.
-First there is how God does it, Second there is how we do it, and then there is a Third area of a heart posture then there is the obvious separate category of actual salvation.
-I want to suggest that the second and third are one and the same while the first is very much distinct.
+First there is how God does it.
+Second there is how we do it.
+Then there is a Third area of a heart posture, and then there is the obvious separate category of actual salvation.
+I want to suggest that the second and third are one and the same, while the first is very much distinct.

 This is why widows can forgive murderers.
 This is why the childless can forgiven the drunk driver who took away their son.
 This is why David said against you and you only have I sinned.
 Even though he did sin against another person, it was God whom he was accountable to.
 This is why the testimony of Christ can come through despite any lack of change from the guilty party.
 In fact it may just be that love and forgiveness that causes such a repentance to occur.
 This is why those stories of a mother forgiving an unrepentant sinner over a daughter’s death is so heartwarming.
 This is often why that unrepentant sinner repents, he is showed actual mercy, actual grace.